Our Staff

 Kathy Willette

-Kathy Willette joined the Maine Council on Aging (MCOA) in October 2023 as the Project Manager for the Tri-State Learning Collaborative on Aging (TSLCA).
-Over the past ten years, Kathy worked in non-profit leadership positions for organizations focused on increasing the capacity of Maine families to live healthy and fulfilled lives.
+Kathy Willette has been Operations Director for the Maine Council on Aging (MCOA) since April 2025.
+She is responsible for the organization’s internal health and efficiency.
+Overseeing the well-being and support of the team, managing essential organizational systems and infrastructure, and collaborating closely with the Executive Director to ensure smooth and effective operations in service of MCOA’s mission.
+Kathy joined MCOA in 2023 as Project Manager for the Tri-State Learning Collaborative on Aging (TSLCA).
+Prior to which she worked for a decade in non-profit leadership positions for organizations focused on increasing the capacity of Maine families to live healthy and fulfilled lives.
 This included creating systems to prevent the financial exploitation and abuse of older people, developing high-quality early childhood education programming, and overseeing implementation of family visiting support programs.
-Prior to these leadership positions, Kathy worked in direct service for several years supporting families and young children both in homes, and in community-based centers.
+Before holding these leadership positions, Kathy worked in direct service for several years supporting families and young children both in homes, and in community-based centers.
 Kathy is a graduate of the University of Maine School of Law, the Muskie School of Public Service, and the University of Maine, Orono.
+Contact Kathy.

 Rebecca Howes